dbwebb-se/inspect-gui/REVISION.md

 * Include functions hasGitTagBetween and getSemanticVersion to be able to use outside of docker.
 * Include functions openUrl and openSpecificUrl.
+* Ignore running docker when scripts are missing.